 near the middle long part of the bone, or in the bone near part of the ankle.
 (A fracture

-here might be called a “broken ankle.”)
-Only one of these bones might break, or you
+here might be called a broken ankle.)
+Only 1 of these bones might break, or you might

-might have a fracture in both bones.
-In certain types of fractures, your bone breaks,
+have a fracture in both bones.
+In certain types of fractures, your bone breaks, but

 If you fracture your tibia or fibula, you might need ORIF to bring your bones back

-your bone pieces during surgery to put them back into their proper alignment.
-In a
+your bone pieces during surgery to put them back into position.
+In a closed reduction,

-“closed reduction,” a healthcare provider physically moves the bones back into place
+a healthcare provider moves the bones back into place without surgically exposing

-“Internal fixation” refers to the method of physically reconnecting the bones.
-This
+“Internal fixation” refers to the method of reconnecting the bones.
+This might is

-might involve special screws, plates, rods, wires, or nails that the surgeon places
+done with special screws, plates, rods, wires, or nails that the surgeon places inside

-inside the bones to fix them in the correct place.
-This prevents the bones from healing
+the bones to fix them in the correct place.
+This prevents the bones from healing abnormally.

-abnormally.
-The entire operation usually takes place while you are asleep under general
+The surgery usually takes place while you are asleep under general anesthesia.

 Why might I need a tibia/fibula fracture open reduction and internal fixation?